Growth Science

 Factors That Influence Growth Plate Closure

-Medical conditions.
-Certain hormonal disorders, chronic illnesses, or unusually early or late puberty can shift the timing of closure.
+Certain hormonal disorders, chronic illnesses, or unusually early or late puberty can also shift the timing of closure earlier or later than these typical ranges.

 How Do You Know If Your Growth Plates Are Closed?